The deadline has passed for the 2022 Mental Health Champions nominations. We’ll announce the 2022 nominees in the spring.

 Featuring keynote speaker

-Previously reserved for 2020 – due to COVID – he will now be our Keynote for 2021.
+Previously reserved for 2020 – due to COVID – he will now be our Keynote our event in May 2022.

 Ross was diagnosed with bipolar disorder at age 16 and was hospitalized for attempting to take his own life during his senior year of high school.
 He tried to hide what he was feeling to convince everyone that everything was okay, but that can only last for so long.
 Ross uses tasteful humor and insights to help us understand common mental health conditions and individual differences.
 He is now the CEO of the Human Power Project, and is an award-winning mental health speaker, writer, trainer and Returned Peace Corps Volunteer.
 He is also the co-author of Behind Happy Faces; Taking Charge of Your Mental Health.

 Kailey is a champion and example of resiliency for all individuals living with mental illness.
 She has been described as the energizer bunny as she continues to push herself to better her life, her family, and the clients she works with daily.
 She is mentally tough and will move mountains for the clients that she reaches.
 Kailey has been able to use the struggles she has endured in her life to educate people she meets about the trauma of her own life and inspire them to come to terms with their own mental illness.
 During the pandemic with everyone working remotely, Kailey built a PowerPoint presentation that was used with clients to help offer support and encouragement.
 Kailey can offer her perspective without offering judgement.
 Kailey goes the extra mile for the clients she engages with to find necessary resources and offers every single person the chance to be humanized.
 And every step of the way, this champion does so with kindness and caring.